PX4/PX4-user_guide/en/contribute/git_examples.md

   ```sh
   git remote -v
   ```
-* Make the changes that you want to add to the current master.
+* Make the changes that you want to add to the current main.
 * Create a new branch with a meaningful name that represents your feature<br>
   ```sh
   git checkout -b <your feature branch name>